Benign breast conditions (also known as benign breast diseases) are non-cancerous breast disorders.

 The most common type of proliferative breast condition is hyperplasia.

-There are two types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).
+There are 2 types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).

 In usual hyperplasia (the most common form of hyperplasia) the proliferating (dividing) cells look normal under a microscope.